pybop-team/PyBOP/CONTRIBUTING.md

 nox -s tests -- tests/unit/test_costs.py::TestCosts::test_costs
 ```

-which will run the specified cost, alternatively you can run all tests within a file by removing the trailing `::test_costs` in the above command.
+which will run the specified test, alternatively you can run all tests within a file by removing the trailing `::test_costs` in the above command.

 Alternatively, to run tests standalone with pytest, use: